brianyiktaktsui/Skymap/README.md

+**Diagnosis:**

+* My python is v3.6.5,  pandas is v0.23.4, synapse client is v1.8.1.
-**Diagnosis:** if sage synapse download fails, download the corresponding python pandas pickle using the web interface instead (https://www.synapse.org/#!Synapse:syn11415602/files/) and read in the pickle using pandas.read_pickle.
+* If sage synapse download fails, download the corresponding python pandas pickle using the web interface instead (https://www.synapse.org/#!Synapse:syn11415602/files/) and read in the pickle using pandas.read_pickle.

-My python is v3.6.5 and pandas is v0.23.4.